The Program of Study: Elementary Teacher Education

-- Student teachers are expected to fulfill full-day teaching responsibilities, participate in extra-curricular and assigned duties, and perform professionally according to public school policies and procedures.
-They are expected to maintain close contact with faculty and students in the public schools, and participate in seminars and conferences with their college supervisors.
+- Student teachers are expected to fulfill half-day teaching experience and on campus coursework for the Intern I experience and full-day teaching responsibilities for the Intern II experience, participate in extra-curricular and assigned duties, and perform professionally according to public school policies and procedures.
+They are expected to maintain close contact with faculty and students in the public schools.
 Student Teaching involves a student's total commitment for the entire semester.
-For this reason no additional course work will be approved by the Field Experience Committee.
 Outside employment during student teaching is highly discouraged.

-- Student requests for college and school supervision in long distance sites (outside our service area) must be made in writing and be included with the completed application package.
+- Student requests for college and school supervision in long distance sites (outside our service area) must be made in writing.
+The elementary faculty team will approve or disapprove this request based on the on-campus Intern I experience (both in the classroom and on campus coursework).
 Students will be assessed a fee to assist in paying the added expense of supervision at a long distance site.
 No guarantee is made that a long distance site will be available or approved.

 Teacher Certification Information

 - Students who satisfactorily complete the Teacher Education program at Lewis-Clark State College are eligible to apply for one or more of the following state of Idaho teaching certificates: (1) Standard Elementary; and, (2) Standard Secondary.
 These certificates are issued by the State of Idaho Department of Teacher Education and are recognized in 31 member states of the Interstate Certification Compact.
 Teacher certification requirements vary among all states and applicants should address any specific state teacher certification requirements to that individual state's education agency responsible for teacher certification.